 The Trump campaign then Mobilized the category design with “Make America Great Again” everywhere.
 Those ugly hats.
 The signs.
 In his stump speeches.
 And being chanted at events.
 They created it, mobilized it, and stuck with it to this day.
 They kept it simple.
 Even the secondary slogans were short, simple and chantable, "Lock Her Up", and "Build The Wall".
 Every supporter had a campaign kit that was easy to deploy.

-Political beliefs aside, Trump won the Category Design process hands down.
+Political beliefs aside, Trump won the Category Design election hands down.